Burgestrand/hue-api/content/workflow.md

 1. Hue hub discovery via [SSDP][].
 Ruhue has an example of how this discovery can be performed written in Ruby and UDP sockets: [Hue.discover][].
-2. A one-time application registration to the Hue hub via a POST to <%= link_to '/api', '/api/registration' %>.
+2. A one-time application registration to the Hue hub via a <%= post_to '/api', '/api/registration' %>.
    The username used in this registration is used in all subsequent API calls.
 3. Finished.
 You may now place any API calls against the Hue hub.